 Dental practices, like any other business, depend on well-organized information to have greater exposure online.
 An online presence means more qualified patients, and this translates into a healthy business that serves its community.
 This article will help Dental Health professionals better understanding the online marketing tools available to them and how to use them to their full potential.

-Creating a Dental Health Google My Business listing
+Creating a Dental Health Google Business Profile listing

 Creating these profiles is necessary if you want to develop a good dental marketing campaign for your dental practice.
 Remember that if you don’t have an online presence, you will seriously limit how potential patients can find your practice (we are not saying it’s like shooting yourself on the foot, but we’re also not not saying it).
 Because it’s a really easy step anyone can take when looking to improve their business’ performance, we want you to know that even if there are professionals out there who can help you with this, there’s no reason you shouldn’t be able to get started on your own first.

-Categorizing is essential for your Google My Business profile
+Categorizing is essential for your Google Business Profile profile

 Everything starts when you sign in with the Google account used to manage your dental practice’s profiles online.
 Go to google.com/business and enter your credentials.
 Managing your dental practice’s profile starts by categorizing your business as a dental health service provider.
 Make sure that the primary category you choose fits the service you provide to the communities in your area.
 You could also add categories that better describe medical specializations such as:

 Categories will allow Google to find your dental practice when potential patients search for those services in their area.
 So when Google asks the index what your dental practice is, the categories you chose should answer that question holistically.
 Be careful not to be redundant when describing your dental practice to Google or your patients.